cristian-5/virtualice/readme.md

 Stack based vm for super fast execution.
 Supports threads, exceptions, and kernel extensions.

+## Architecture

+The architecture is capable of executing operations on 64bit integers and 64bit floating point numbers.
+The instruction addresses are 32bit long.
+Jumps are absolute.
+Function variables, function parameters are restricted to a maximum addressing of 2^16 (65,535 variables).
+Global variables are restricted to a maximum addressing of 2^32.

 ### Instruction Set

 We are currently working on this.